 There are a variety of effective forms of treatment: surgery, radiation therapy, chemotherapy, targeted therapy, and immunotherapy.
 Justice Ginsberg's treatment lasted three weeks.
 She will "continue to have periodic blood tests and scans."
 Trebek underwent chemotherapy and his tumors were shrinking, he said earlier this year.
 But now he needs more treatment.
 "Cancer is mysterious in more ways than one," he told GMA.
 "The thought of passing on doesn't frighten me," he said.
 "Other things do.
 The effect it will have on my loved ones—yes, that bothers me.
 It makes me sad.
 But the thought of myself moving on?
 Hey, folks, it comes with the territory."

 According to the American Cancer Society, "for all stages of pancreatic cancer combined, the one-year relative survival rate is 20%, and the five-year rate is 7%," reports Pancreatic.org.

-Trebek said he’d fight his, ending with a joke: “Truth told, I have to!
-Because under the terms of my contract, I have to host Jeopardy! for three more years.”
+Trebek originally said he'd fight his, ending with a joke: "Truth told, I have to!
+Because under the terms of my contract, I have to host Jeopardy! for three more years."
 His good humor aside, the news shocked his fans—and many Americans.
-The “low survival-rate statistics for this disease” he said meant “the prognosis for this is not very encouraging.”
-As for Ginsberg, she “canceled her annual summer visit to Santa Fe,” according to the statement, “but has otherwise maintained an active schedule.”
+The "low survival-rate statistics for this disease" he said meant "the prognosis for this is not very encouraging."
+As for Ginsberg, she "canceled her annual summer visit to Santa Fe," according to the statement, "but has otherwise maintained an active schedule."

 Discovering it early was key to her recovery.
 Read on to learn the warning signs we should all watch out for.